ARPA-SIMC/dballe/doc/dballe_env.md

 ## `DBA_PROFILE`

-If present in the environment, then DB-All.e collects profiling information and prints them to standard error.

-## `DBA_LOGDIR`

 If present in the environment, its value points to a directory where DB-All.e will write a file for each database session, with a list of all nontrivial queries that are run and their timing information.